All candidates are not created equal.

 How will you hold the line on taxes next year?

-Ward:"I will continue to do what I have been doing regularly, which is to speak with the state treasurer on the pension issue."
+Ward:"I will continue to do what I have been doing regularly, which is to on the pension issue."

 Michaud: "You have to look at each and every issue for cost efficiencies.
 No matter what it is, we cannot have more government than we can afford."